sw33tLie/bbscope/REFACTOR.md

 - The `--platform` flag for the `poll` command should support "all" or multiple platforms, comma-separated, not just one at a time.
 - I want optional Dockerfile support.
 - SQLite should work with `go install` and not require any weird manual configuration.

+## TODO

+implement yaml as flag alternative in poll cmds

+think about poll (no subcmd) --h1-username flag and --platform

+port bugcrowd and immunefi

+recheck schema